Skip to Content Facebook Feature Image

 Manchester United manager Erik ten Hag on the touchline during the English Premier League soccer match between West Ham United and Manchester United at the London Stadium in London, Sunday, Oct.
 27, 2024.
 (John Walton/PA via AP)

-Heavy home losses to fierce rival Liverpool and Tottenham left Ten Hag under severe pressure and seemingly changed the mood among United fans who have been prepared to give him more time.
+Heavy home losses to fierce rival Liverpool and Tottenham left Ten Hag under severe pressure and seemingly changed the mood among United fans who previously were prepared to give him more time.
 A 2-1 loss at West Ham on Sunday proved to be his last game in charge.

 United has won just one of its last eight games in all competitions.